All Episodes

 I don't even really believe in celebrating Labor Day, actually.

-I don't wear white shoes before well, I do actually.
+I don't wear white shoes before.

-Nobody so it used to be Labor Day has become the precise inversion of what it was.
+It used to be Labor Day has become the precise inversion of what it was.

-But speaking of productive soil, let us go to Sue in the granite state itself, Southern New Hampshire.
+But speaking of productive soil, let us go to Sue in the granite state itself, southern New Hampshire.

 Welcome to the Rush Limbaugh Show.

-Uh I'm from the sea coast of New Hampshire.
+I'm from the seacoast of New Hampshire.

 Oh, you're the opposite end.